Behind Japanese Creativity

 The award ceremony for the Ig Nobel Prize, which is given for unique scientific research, was held online in September 2021.
 The prize was awarded to a Japanese research team led by Assistant Professor Hisashi Murakami of Kyoto Institute of Technology, who conducted experiments and verified why pedestrians sometimes bump into other pedestrians.
 This is the 15th consecutive year that a Japanese has won the Ig Nobel Prize.
 Because of this, Japanese people are regarded as very creative worldwide.
 What are the reasons for this?

 Japan is the creativity king!
 Despite all the seemingly bad news about Japan that appears in the global press, the reality is that around the world people continue to see Japan as a place of fascinating new ideas, some certainly quirky, but always creative.

-The Place to Find out the Latest Trends
+Tokyo As The Place to Find out the Latest Trends

 The evidence is certainly clear in my daily life.
 McCann has offices in 120 plus countries.
 Nearly every work day we receive requests from at least one of them asking us to “find out what the latest trend is in Japan” simply because they see Japan as having the most innovation in everything from the expected like robotics and toilets to unusual soft drinks.
 As I write this article I am flying to Brazil where a major telecoms company wants to know what the latest innovations are in Japan, because they recognize that beyond having created a unique system for itself, the industry continues to create unique new services.
 The GREE model for mobile gaming is often talked about as “the next big thing.”